Rhodiola Rosea: Everything You Need To Know About This Adaptogen

 Due to its fatigue-fighting abilities, Rhodiola rosea is often used by endurance athletes.
-One clinical study that followed young, healthy individuals who took Rhodiola rosea daily for four weeks showed an increased endurance during exercise, and the adaptogen has even been shown to enhance immune function during prolonged physical activity such as marathon running.
+One clinical study4 that followed young, healthy individuals who took Rhodiola rosea daily for four weeks showed an increased endurance during exercise, and the adaptogen has even been shown to enhance immune function during prolonged physical activity5 such as marathon running.

 Rhodiola isn't just for super-athletes, either.
 "Rhodiola can be really effective for individuals who are consistently physically active.
 Athletes, yes, but also any of us who stand for much of the day, walk a ton, lift, or the like," explained Rachelle Robinett, a holistic health practitioner and founder of Supernatural.
 "As an adaptogen, it's been pretty well-studied in physical and mental performance, and if it's the right herb for you, then you should see better performance times or cognitive function, and recovery from physical exertion too."

 So before you hit the gym, go for a run, or hike up that mountain, consider a dose of Rhodiola rosea for some extra support.